 Today we’re sharing a fun set of printable creative prompts for kids.

-This is a free printable which includes 53 creative challenge cards to get kids thinking, designing, drawing, painting, building and making.
+This freebie includes 53 creative challenge cards to get kids thinking, designing, drawing, painting, building and making.

-Kids will love this fun STEAM activity that gives them a starting point to go from so they can use their imaginations and have fun without having the pressure of a “right or wrong” finished product to produce.
-An added bonus is you don’t have to sit with them and hold their hand while they make it, they can work independently at their own level.
+The cards provide a starting point to go from so kids can use their imaginations and have fun without having the pressure of a “right or wrong” finished product to produce.
+An added bonus is you don’t have to sit with them and hold their hand while they make it — they can work independently at their own level.

 You might also like our paper cup and plate construction set